Diego-AVZ/AlphaHub.V3/README.md

 ## Validators
 Validators are qualified users responsible for verifying and rating the information shared by AlphaProvs.
 Through an algorithm, AlphaProvs build a decentralized digital reputation that aids in their platform advancement.
 A better reputation results in more frequent appearances in the information signal list, increased visibility of their orders, and higher rewards.

+## Solidity Backend
+We use Solidity as the backend language for this decentralized application.
+The Solidity smart contract manages data related to shared information, the AlphaProv algorithm, and the economic aspects of the platform.